Heuristics for Inequality minimization in PageRank values: Conclusion

-The remaining three heuristics \textbf{edgeInsertCRrx}, \textbf{edgeInsert-CRSx}, and \textbf{edgeInsertCRSr} are a variation of the three heuristics mentioned above where the source vertex is chosen such that it minimizes the rank of the highest ranked vertex.
+The remaining three heuristics \textbf{CRrx}, \textbf{CRSx}, and \textbf{CRSr} are a variation of the three heuristics mentioned above where the source vertex is chosen such that it minimizes the rank of the highest ranked vertex.
 That is, we choose the source vertex with highest contribution to the highest rank vertex.
 The idea is to reduce rank of high-ranked vertices and increase the rank of low-ranked vertices at the same time, thus reducing inequality.

+Algorithm \ref{alg:heuristic} presents the pseudocode for the six proposed heuristics.
+It accepts as input a graph $G$, a heuristic type $\eta$, and a number $\Delta$ that indicates how many edges to add.
+For each edge addition (up to $\Delta$ times), the algorithm selects a source vertex $u$ and a target vertex $v$ based on the chosen heuristic.
+This heuristic may prioritize nodes with high graph contributions or those connected to higher-ranked nodes.
+The output is a modified graph $G$ with a more balanced PageRank distribution.